0330 822 0505

 1. How much your repayments are every month

-2. How much loan you have outstanding in total
+2. How much loan do you have outstanding in total

 Monthly repayments

 In very simple terms, the more you pay every month on your student loan, the less you may be able to borrow.
-Many other factors will come into play however, and student loans are a very common form of debt, so lenders will be understanding.
+However, many other factors will come into play, and student loans are a very common form of debt, so lenders will be understanding.

 Balance outstanding